 - Hunting experience or outfitter trip

-- Gift card from Bass Shop Pros, Cabellas or Sportmans Warehouse
+- Gift card from Bass Shop Pros, Cabellas or Sportsmans Warehouse

 - Accompanying them on their next hunting trip